ErnakovichLab/dada2_ernakovichlab/dada2_tutorial_16S_all.md

 2. Download the tutorial data from here
     <http://cme.colorado.edu/projects/bioinformatics-tutorials>

-3. Install idemp and cutadapt.

-    -   idemp can be found here: <https://github.com/yhwu/idemp>
+3. Install cutadapt.
+If you are using conda, you may also use the .yml file to create an environment with cutadapt and all the necessary R packages pre-installed

     -   cutadapt can be installed from here:
         <https://cutadapt.readthedocs.io/en/stable/installation.html>